-Facility maintenance costs can be established by gathering, from reputable sources, a true cost of maintenance for each Standard Auxiliary Maintenance Allowance (SAMA) type, both air and surface.
-Subtracting the SAMA reimbursement from the true cost of maintenance, then summing across SAMA types, will yield a result that is actually the total out-of-pocket cash contributions from Auxiliary facility owners to the Coast Guard.
+Facility maintenance costs can be established by gathering a true cost of maintenance for each Standard Auxiliary Maintenance Allowance (SAMA) type, both air and surface.
+Subtracting the SAMA reimbursement from the true cost of maintenance, then summing across SAMA types, will yield the total out-of-pocket cash contributions from Auxiliary facility owners to the Coast Guard.